sonic-net/sonic-mgmt/docs/testbed/README.testbed.VsSetup.md

 ```
 $ ./testbed-cli.sh -m veos_vtb -n 4 start-vms server_1 password.txt
 ```
-If you use SONiC image as the VMs, you need to add extract parameters `-k vsonic` so that this command is `./testbed-cli.sh -m veos_vtb -n 4 -k vsonic start-vms server_1 password.txt`.
+If you use SONiC image as the VMs, you need to add extract parameters `-k vsonic` so that this command is `./testbed-cli.sh -m vsonic_vtb -n 4 -k vsonic start-vms server_1 password.txt`.
 Of course, if you want to stop VMs, you also need to append these parameters after original command.

 - **Reminder:** By default, this shell script requires a password file.
 If you are not using Ansible Vault, just create a file with a dummy password and pass the filename to the command line.